}

 In a year in which I had very little room in my head to try and figure out complicated technical things, especially on top of everything else that was going on, it’s not a surprise that the problems took as long to work out as they did, and also why some of them didn’t work.
 Still this is new year, with, I hope, some new perspectives that can lead to new solutions.

-Still, this certainly is what I wanted to wrestling with on the New Year’s Public Holidays—or any other day, actually.
+Still, this certainly is not what I wanted to wrestle with on the New Year’s Public Holidays—or any other day, actually.
 This is one of those times where, “it is what it is.”
 Onward!
 I hope…

 Wednesday, January 01, 2025